Linear Optics#

 The above normalization relations fix the units of their respective quantities:

-\[\begin{align} \hat{e}^2 &\sim \frac{1}{\left(\epsilon_0 \ c\right) \text{area}} & \hat{h}^2 &\sim \frac{1}{\left(\mu_0 \ c\right) \text{area}} \end{align}\]
+\[\begin{split}\left(\hat{\mathbf{e}}_n \times \hat{\mathbf{h}}_n^*\right) \sim \frac{1}{\text{area}} \\ \begin{align} \hat{e}^2 &\sim \frac{1}{\left(\epsilon_0 \ c\right) \text{area}} & \hat{h}^2 &\sim \frac{1}{\left(\mu_0 \ c\right) \text{area}} \end{align}\end{split}\]

 Effective Area#

-\[\begin{split}\begin{align} A_\text{eff} = \frac{\left(\int_{A_\infty} \mathbf{S}_n \cdot \hat{\mathbf{z}} \ dA\right)^2}{\int_{A_\infty} \left(\mathbf{S}_n \cdot \hat{\mathbf{z}}\right)^2 dA} &= \left(\int_{A_\infty} \left(\left(\hat{\mathbf{e}}_n \times \hat{\mathbf{h}}_n^*\right) \cdot \hat{\mathbf{z}}\right)^2 dA\right)^{-1} \\ &= \frac{1}{\left(\epsilon_0 \ c \ n_\text{eff}\right)^2} \left(\int_{A_\infty} \left(\left|\hat{\mathbf{e}}_t\right|^2 + \frac{i}{\beta} \hat{\mathbf{e}}_t \cdot \nabla_t \hat{e}_z^* \right)^2 dA\right)^{-1} \end{align}\end{split}\]
+\[\begin{split}\begin{align} A_\text{eff} = \frac{\left(\int_{A_\infty} \hat{\mathbf{z}} \cdot \mathbf{S} \ dA\right)^2}{\int_{A_\infty} \left(\hat{\mathbf{z}} \cdot \mathbf{S}\right)^2 dA} &= \left(\int_{A_\infty} \left(\hat{\mathbf{z}} \cdot \left(\hat{\mathbf{e}} \times \hat{\mathbf{h}}^*\right)\right)^2 dA\right)^{-1} \\ &= \frac{1}{\left(\epsilon_0 \ c \ n_\text{eff}\right)^2} \left(\int_{A_\infty} \left(\left|\hat{\mathbf{e}}_t\right|^2 + \frac{i}{\beta} \hat{\mathbf{e}}_t \cdot \nabla_t \hat{e}_z^* \right)^2 dA\right)^{-1} \end{align}\end{split}\]

-This definition has two illuminating cases.
+This formula has two illuminating cases.
 In the limit of a constant mode profile, the effective area is the area over which the mode is supported.
 For a Gaussian profile with \(1/e^2\) radius of \(r\), this formula gives an effective area of \(\pi \, r^2\), the area within the \(1/e^2\) radius.